Strain and Interface Effects on Magnetocrystalline Anisotropy of MnN: Results and Discussion

-however it should be noted that this is only interpolative for small levels of strain.
+which has a correlation coefficient of 0.998, indicating near-perfect correlation.
+However, it should be noted that this is only interpolative for small levels of strain ($\pm 3\%)$, and one would expect a deviation from this linearity at higher levels of strain.
+Nevertheless, this startling linearity regardless of whether the crystal has been geometry-optimised or not suggests a simple underlying physical mechanism.

-Firstly, we note that the point group of the ions in MnN is, in Sch\"onflies notation, $D_{4h}$, which is a subset of the octahedral ($O_h$) point group, which is the special case for cubic symmetry.
-Elongation (c/a$>1$) and compression ($c/a<1$).
-For this subset of symmetries, which also applies to well-known magnetic materials such as FeCo, FePt and PtMn that also show this linear trend \cite{Wolloch2021,Magnetochemistry}.
+To explain the linearity, we start by considering the symmetry of the Mn-site.
+The point group of the ions in MnN is, in Sch\"onflies notation, $D_{4h}$, which is a subgroup of the octahedral ($O_h$) point group, which may be observed in the case of cubic MnN ($c=a$).
+Both elongation ($c/a>1$) and compression ($c/a<1$) break symmetries (2 of the 4-fold rotation axes) in the $O_h$ point group leading to a reduction in the system's symmetry to $D_{4h}$ regardless of the nature of the strain (i.e. both compressive and tensile strains will lead to the same point group).
+We note that other uniaxial $D_{4h}$ systems for which the MAE as a function of strain has been investigated include well-known magnetic materials such as FeCo, FePt and PtMn which also show this same linear trend \cite{Wolloch2021,Magnetochemistry}.

-Now, it is instructive to consider a multipole expansion of the so-called crystal field (the electrostatic potential due to the uneven distribution of charge in the system) about the Mn ions.
-As we change the c/a ratio, we find that we both change the quadrupole moments (which are the only moments that can interact with d-orbitals due to the symmetry of the perturbation from spherical) and the monopole moment (which provides a rigid shift to the energy that cancels when evaluating MAE).
-This may be seen in figure \ref{fig:D4h-Oh-D4h}, which also notes that for the special case of c/a=1 we have octahedral crystal field splitting.
+It is instructive to consider a multipole expansion of the so-called crystal field (the electrostatic potential due to the uneven distribution of charge in the system) about the Mn ions.
+As we change the $c/a$ ratio, we find that we both change the quadrupole moments (which are the only moments that can interact with d-orbitals to lift their mutual degeneracy as they possess the same symmetry) about the Mn atoms and the monopole moment (which provides a rigid shift to the energy that cancels when evaluating MAE due its isotropic nature).
+For the non-relaxed state, the change in the monopole term of the expansion still leads to a change in the $c$-aligned components of the quadrupole moment.
+Figure \ref{fig:ca} highlights these motion in a visual schematic.